|

 Pubs

-Almost every street in Central
+Almost every street

 London has a pub somewhere.
 You are most likely to find traditional old